sjdv1982/cloudless/GUIDE.md

 The last line should be `None`.
 If is instead `Local computation has been disabled for this Seamless instance`, then the test has failed.

 Do Ctrl-C in the first terminal.
+Finally, do `docker rm jobslave-container`.

 ## Master-to-node and node-to-master communication tests